nallouane/Web-App-DevOps-Project/DOCUMENTATION.md

 ### Cleanup

 To remove the deployed resources, use `kubectl delete -f application-manifest.yaml` and verify deletion using `kubectl get pods` and `kubectl get services`.

+## Distribution of the application

+### Internal Users

+Leverage the existing flask-app-service defined in the Kubernetes manifest.
+This service, configured as ClusterIP, exposes the Flask application within the Kubernetes cluster.
+When services within the cluster want to communicate with this application, they can use the service's cluster IP address and port 80, as defined in targetPort.

+### External Users

+To provide external access, other service types like Load Balancer or Ingress should be considered, as they provide mechanisms for broader accessibility and routing.
+If you need to distribute the application company-wide, you should consider using Ingress.
+Ingress controllers allow you to manage more advance routing, domain-based access, and can be a powerful way to manage both internal and external traffic.
+However, setting up an Ingress involves provisioning a company domain, which can be a complex and costly process.

+On the other hand, if your application was customer-facing rather than for internal use, using a Load Balancer service would be the preferred choice.
+This setup is especially suitable when you want to serve your application to a broader audience, such as a public website or a customer portal.

 ### Issues Encountered: